Obarun/66/doc/66-boot.md

     * `PATH=/usr/bin:/usr/sbin:/bin:/sbin:/usr/local/bin` : the initial value for the *PATH* environment variable that will be passed on to all starting processes unless it's overridden by *PATH* declaration with the **-e** option.
 It is absolutely necessary for [execline](https://skarnet.org/software/execline/) and all *66 command* binaries to be accessible via *PATH*, else the machine will not boot.

-    * `TREE=boot` : name of the *tree* to start.
-This *tree* should contain a sane set of services to bring up the machine into an operating system.
-Service marked `earlier` will start early at the invocation of [tree init](66-tree.html#init) command. *stage2* will then start any other service type.
-It is the responsibility of the system administrator to build this tree without errors.
+    * `TREE=` : ***optional***, and empty by default.
+When set, it pins boot to a single *tree* of that name: *stage1* initiates its `earlier` services and *stage2* starts the rest.
+When left empty (the default), boot instead brings up **every tree of the `boot` group**, whatever their names — and it is a no-op if no tree is in that group.
+A tree is put in the boot group with [66 tree create -o groups=boot](66-tree.html) (such a tree cannot be enabled, which keeps it out of the enabled-trees wave).
+It is the responsibility of the system administrator to build these trees without errors.

     * `UMASK=0022` : sets the value of the initial file umask for all starting processes in octal.